CampbellMG/HELPS/README.md

 ### OpenAPI Specification

 The Swagger UI will allow you to see and test all backend endpoints from your browser.
-This is helpful for beginners who want to perform test the endpoints but don't know where to start.
+This is helpful for beginners who want to test the endpoints but don't know where to start.

 The Swagger UI can be found at `http://localhost:<port>/swagger`.

 To learn more about Swagger / OpenAPI, refer to [ASP.NET Core web API help pages with Swagger / OpenAPI](https://docs.microsoft.com/en-us/aspnet/core/tutorials/web-api-help-pages-using-swagger?view=aspnetcore-2.2)

 ![](images/localhost_5001_swagger_index.html.png)